RNLFoof/ET5-Expansion/README.md

 - All the editing is done with Game Maker 8.1.
 - We're using https://github.com/Medo42/Gmk-Splitter so that we can have actual version control.
 Use files-to-gm81.bat and gm81-to-files.bat to compile changes from github into something you can edit, and to expand your changes into something git can understand.
 - Try to make sure whatever new stuff you add is only accessable by enabling a cheat, and the old behavior is otherwise still there.
 The goal is to make it so that, with no cheats enabled, we're 1:1 with the original game.
 - You can add whatever you feel like adding even if it has nothing to do with what other people are doing.
+I'm just happy people want to make ET stuff, really.
+Just try to like, not actively get in somebody's way.
+Obviously.
 - Just so you're like, in the loop: Me and Janjan are working on new little hubs with their own Worminator entries, and Cookie is working on creating levels in the main game that MNIK named but never made.
 - "Cheats" is a garbage name and so is "Mods" please help by suggesting something better